owncloud-archive/documentation/admin_manual/configuration/server/caching_configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :doc:`Transactional File Locking <../../configuration/files/files_locking_transactional>` prevents simultaneous file saving.
-To use it, you have to enable it in ``config.php`` as in the following example, which uses Redis as the cache backend:
+It is enabled per default and uses the database to store the locking data.
+This places a significant load on your database.
+It is recommended to use a cache backend instead.
+You have to configure it in ``config.php`` as in the following example, which uses Redis as the cache backend:

 .. code-block:: php